Nancy Robinson( She/Her/Hers )

-Nancy B. Robinson is a professor at San Francisco State University in the Communicative Disorders Program and currently the Interim Chair of the Department.
+Nancy B. Robinson is a professor at San Francisco State University in the Speech, Language and Hearing Sciences department.
 In her teaching and research, Dr. Robinson has built curriculum resources in Augmentative and Alternative Communication (AAC) including the AAC Conversation Club, a group meeting for young adults to practice conversation skills and to teach future SLPs to be effective communication partners with individuals who use AAC as their primary means of communication.
 For many years, she worked at the University of Hawaii with the Center on Disability Studies with a team of faculty and students in health, education, and social science who developed interdisciplinary education models to support individuals with disabilities and their families.
 Recently, Dr. Robinson co-authored a book with Dr. Kathleen Sadao titled Assistive Technology for Young Children: Creating Inclusive Environments.
 Dr. Robinson and Dr. Gloria Soto have co-directed two personnel preparation grants funded by the U.S. Department of Education/Office of Special Education Programs.
 These grants, “Collaborative AAC Services in Inclusive Early Intervention Settings” and “Collaborating for Language, Literacy and Augmentative Systems in Schools” (Project CLLASS), were designed to prepare SLPs and special educators with specialization in AAC.
-Dr. Robinson and Dr. Soto just published a new book: AAC in the Schools, Best Practices for Intervention.
+Dr. Robinson and Dr. Soto just published a new book: AAC in the Schools, Best Practices for intervention.

 - Education, Area of Special Education/Early Childhood Special Education, University of Washington, Seattle, Washington - 1987, Ph.D.